Rhode Island Republican Party: U.S. House of Representatives

-Both of Rhode Island's congressional districts have been held by Democrats since 1994.
+Both of Rhode Island's U.S. House seats have been held by Democrats since 1995.
 The last Republican to represent Rhode Island in the House of Representatives was Ronald Machtley.
 First elected in 1988, Machtley opted not to run for re-election in 1994, instead unsuccessfully running for the Republican nomination for Governor.
 Kevin Vigilante ran as the Republican nominee in the 1994 election and was subsequently defeated by Democratic challenger Patrick J. Kennedy.